-- Twelve Inuit hires were employed in different roles at the time of being hired to fill roles at the Project three worked for local coop retail while nine worked in roles within local Hamlets; and - Two Inuit hires were enrolled in Nunavut Arctic College programming (i.e., Adult Basic Education).
+- Twelve Inuit hires were employed in different roles at the time of being hired to fill roles at the Project three worked for local coop retail, while nine worked in roles within local Hamlets, and - Two Inuit hires were enrolled in Nunavut Arctic College programming (i.e., Adult Basic Education).

-In early 2020, two Inuit were recruited from Kitikmeot communities, but never worked due to work stoppage resulting from the COVID-19 pandemic.
-Most employees from Kitikmeot communities put on leave in March 2020 were laid off in September 2020.
-Those who were employed with the Project sought jobs with community and regional employers; as such, it is believed that community and regional employers benefitted from the availability of these skilled workers during that time period.
+In early 2020, two Inuit were recruited from Kitikmeot communities but never worked due to work stoppage resulting from the COVID-19 pandemic.
+Most employees from Kitikmeot communities who were put on leave in March 2020 were laid off in September 2020.
+Those employed with the Project sought jobs with community and regional employers; as such, it is believed that community and regional employers benefited from the availability of these skilled workers during that period.

-In 2021, due to continued challenges associated with the COVID-19 pandemic, no residents were hired from Kitikmeot communities, and thus no skilled workers left community roles for work at the Project; three Kitikmeot Inuit continued to work from the Cambridge Bay office.
+In 2021, due to continued challenges associated with the COVID-19 pandemic, no residents were hired from Kitikmeot communities, and thus, no skilled workers left community roles for work at the Project; three Kitikmeot Inuit continued to work from the Cambridge Bay office.

-In 2022, three Kitikmeot residents left temporary positions they had in community roles (with the GN and Hamlets) to obtain employment with Agnico Eagle at the Hope Bay Project.
-One Hope Bay employee left employment with Agnico Eagle to work in Yellowknife.
+In 2022, three Kitikmeot residents left temporary positions in community roles (with the GN and Hamlets) to obtain employment with Agnico Eagle at the Hope Bay Project.
+One Hope Bay employee left to work in Yellowknife.

-In 2023, two Kitikmeot residents left employment in community to work at the Hope Bay Project.
+In 2023, two Kitikmeot residents left their community employment to work at the Hope Bay Project.
 No Hope Bay employees resigned in 2023 to work in the community.